Improper coloring of graphs on surfaces: Triangle-free graphs on surfaces

 We will also assume that for a (partial) $(0, 0, K)$-coloring $\varphi$ of $G$, the three colors will be $a, b, k$ and the graph induced by the color $a$, $b$, $k$ has maximum degree at most $0, 0, K$, respectively.

-\begin{claim} A $3$-vertex in $G$ that is adjacent to at least two $3$-vertices is incident to a $5^+$-face. \end{claim} \begin{proof} Assume for the sake of contradiction that there is a $3$-vertex $v$ that is adjacent to two $3$-vertices and is incident to only $4$-faces.
+\begin{claim} Every $3$-vertex in $G$ that is adjacent to at least two $3$-vertices is incident to a $5^+$-face. \end{claim} \begin{proof} Assume for the sake of contradiction that there is a $3$-vertex $v$ that is adjacent to two $3$-vertices and is incident to only $4$-faces.
 Note that $v$ cannot be adjacent to three $3$-vertices since it must be adjacent to a high vertex by Lemma~\ref{lem:vx-degree}.
 Let $u_1, u_2, u_3$ be the neighbors of $v$ where $u_2$ and $u_3$ are $3$-vertices.
-Also, for $i\in\{1, 2, 3\}$, let $w_i$ be the neighbor of $u_i$ so that $v, u_i, w_i, u_{i+1}$ are the vertices of a $4$-face in this order (where $u_4=u_1$).
+Also, for $i\in\{1, 2, 3\}$, let $w_i$ be the neighbor of $u_i$ so that $v, u_i, w_i, u_{i+1}$ are the vertices incident with a $4$-face in this order (where $u_4=u_1$).
 See Figure~\ref{fig-bad3vx} (where the white vertices do not have incident edges besides the ones drawn, and the black vertices may have other incident edges).
-It is easy to check that $v, u_1, u_2, u_3, w_1, w_2, w_3$ must be all distinct vertices, since $v, u_2, u_3$ are $3$-vertices and $G$ has no $3$-cycles.
+It is easy to check that $v, u_1, u_2, u_3, w_1, w_2, w_3$ must be all distinct vertices, since $v, u_2, u_3$ are $3$-vertices, $u_1$ has degree at least 3, $G$ has no $3$-cycles, and all faces incident to $v$ are 4-faces.
 Also, $u_2$ and $w_3$ have no common neighbors, since that would create a $3$-cycle.
 Since $u_2$ and $w_3$ have no common neighbor, removing $v$ and adding the edge $u_2w_3$ results in a smaller graph $H$ that has no $3$-cycles and is embeddable on the same surface.
 Thus, $H$ has a $(0, 0, K)$-coloring $\varphi$.

 We will extend this coloring of $H$ to $G$ to obtain a contradiction.
 If $\{\varphi(u_1), \varphi(u_2), \varphi(u_3)\}\ne \{a,b,k\}$, then we can use the missing color on $v$ to extend the coloring.
 Moreover, it must be that $\varphi(u_1)=k$, otherwise we could color $v$ with the color $k$ since $K\geq 4$.
 We know that $\varphi(w_2)=k$ since $\{\varphi(u_2), \varphi(u_3)\}=\{a, b\}$.
 Also, $\varphi(w_3)=k$ since $\{\varphi(u_2), \varphi(u_3)\}=\{a, b\}$ and $u_2w_3$, $u_3w_3$ are edges in $H$.
 Now we can color $v$ with $\varphi(u_3)$ and recolor $u_3$ with $\varphi(u_2)$.
 This is a $(0, 0, K)$-coloring of $G$, which is a contradiction. \end{proof}